hoodiecrow/ConsTcl/README.md

 }
 ```

-**lookup**
+**Variable reference**

+A variable is an identifier (symbol) bound to a location in the environment.
+If
+an expression consists of the identifier it is evaluated to the value stored in
-_Variable reference_ is handled by the helper `lookup`.
+that location.
+This is handled by the helper procedure `lookup`.
 It searches the
-environment chain for the symbol's name, and returns the value it is bound to.
+environment chain for the identifier, and returns the value stored in the
+location it is bound to.
 It is an error to lookup an unbound symbol.

+**lookup**

 <table border=1><thead><tr><th colspan=2 align="left">lookup (internal)</th></tr></thead><tr><td>sym</td><td>a symbol</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>a Lisp value</td></tr></table>